 Ultimately, this course is an amazing follow-up to the previous one.
 By doing both of them, you’ll be able create something that winds up as ultimately a lot more than ‘just a beat’ and get you in-line with a more approachable way to achieve what you want musically.

-This course is an in-depth look at all of the functionality and purpose behind Native Instruments’ most recent hardware controller in their renowned series of Maschine controllers, this one being the MK3.
+This course is an in-depth look at the functionality and purpose behind Native Instruments’ most recent hardware controller in their renowned series of Maschine controllers — the MK3.

-Enongo AKA Sammus is a fantastic minded individual renowned for having an intelligent approach to songwriting and lyricism, stemming from her creative and methodical approach which she shares as a part of her course.
-Beatmaking is one thing, but creating intelligent arrangements, hooks, vocals and conveying a message is a whole other ballgame.
+Enongo AKA Sammus is a fantastic-minded individual renowned for having an intelligent approach to songwriting and lyricism, stemming from her creative and methodical approach, which she shares as a part of her course.
+Beatmaking is one thing, but creating intelligent arrangements, hooks, vocals, and conveying a message is another ballgame.

-Enongo Lumumba-Kasongo AKA ‘Sammus’ is an MC/Rapper, songwriter, producer and is currently working on a PHD at Cornell University, Sammus has been involved with projects for groups such as NOISEY, Afropunk, VICE, Impose Magazine and many others throughout her illustrious career.
+Enongo Lumumba-Kasongo AKA ‘Sammus’ is an MC/Rapper, songwriter, and producer and is currently working on a PHD at Cornell University, Sammus has been involved with projects for groups such as NOISEY, Afropunk, VICE, Impose Magazine, and many others throughout her illustrious career.

-These steps are what she uses to bring out the best in her own creative work and as such will provide you with a significant amount of knowledge and assistance when trying to work out a unique and intelligent way of conveying your message.
+These steps are what she uses to bring out the best in her creative work and will provide you with a significant amount of knowledge and assistance when trying to work out a unique and intelligent way of conveying your message.

 Kia Orion is a multi-talented producer who founded ‘Beat School’ in 2016, a well-known online platform for teaching new producers how to make hip hop and other styles of electronic-based music.
 Kia has a passion for teaching music as much as he does for making it and has introduced his own three step system to help you get creating as fast as possible.